Amazon's healthcare business has landed Hilton as a key customer

 "Attracting and retaining talent is so critical for businesses right now," she said.

-Rivals include Teladoc Health Inc TDOC.N.
-According to Helton, Amazon is aiming to stand apart via hybrid virtual and in-person care, plus an easy user experience and clearer costs.
+"We will have clinicians in the loop for a period of time until we can actually trust that AI and those technology solutions are taking care of the patient in the way that is best," Helton said.

-"An area where we're very focused is bringing that transparency back to the patient," she said.
+Amazon is looking to technology to reduce providers' post-care work and lower costs, though the human connection remains very important, she said.

-(Reporting By Jeffrey Dastin in Palo Alto, California; editing by Diane Craft)
+(Reporting By Jeffrey Dastin in Palo Alto, California; editing by Diane Craft and Edward Tobin)

 ((Jeffrey.Dastin@thomsonreuters.com; +1 424 434 7548;))